 12610 Eveland Rd., Ridgely, MD 21660

-Adkins Arboretum is the #1 eBird hotspot in Queen Anne’s County and is a very special place for birders to visit because of its emphasis on native plants, and as we know, native plants attract birds through their fruits and through the insect life that they support.
+Adkins Arboretum is a very special place for birders to visit because of its emphasis on native plants, and as we know, native plants attract birds through their fruits and through the insect life that they support.
 The land at the Arboretum is part of Tuckahoe State Park, but is separately managed by a non-profit organization.
 The Arboretum consists of 400 acres of woodlands, meadows, wetlands, and gardens representative of the Eastern Shore’s native landscape.
 Adkins Arboretum is the only arboretum or public garden that focuses solely on plants native to the Mid-Atlantic coastal plain.
 Because of its location on the Delmarva Peninsula, at the junction of the Piedmont and the coastal plain where northern and southern plant life overlap, the Arboretum includes diverse habitats that support more than 600 species of native shrubs, trees, wildflowers, grasses, and ferns.
 By walking the Arboretum grounds, visitors can experience native plants in a natural setting, as well as in ecological restoration projects and in cultivated gardens.
 The Arboretum is a model for land stewardship, playing an important role in teaching visitors about protecting the health of the Chesapeake Bay by preserving and restoring the native flora of the region.

 The Arboretum’s native gardens border a restored one-acre wetland adjacent to the Arboretum Visitor Center, which is teeming with wildlife.
 Spring peepers, green frogs, and bullfrogs call to visitors entering the Visitor Center.
 A mix of mature upland and bottomland hardwood forests and younger pine forests provide a rich habitat.
 Thickets of native azaleas and mountain laurel bloom in May, and woodland wildflowers bloom from late winter to summer.
 Look for wood ducks and beaver along Tuckahoe Creek and Piney Branch.